IBE160/SG-Lotte/proposal.md

     *   **Step 1: Personal Details** (name, age, body metrics).
     *   **Step 2: Fitness Goals** (e.g., weight loss, muscle gain, endurance).
     *   **Step 3: Dietary Preferences** (e.g., vegetarian, allergies).
+4.  **Refined Onboarding & First Plan Generation:**
+    *   After initial profile setup, the user selects a "Fitness Persona" (e.g., "Just starting my journey," "Getting back in shape," "Ready for a challenge").
+    *   Based on this persona, the AI generates a "diagnostic" first-week plan, explicitly communicating that this week is for "calibrating the AI to your unique fitness level."
+    *   The first week's plan will include enhanced feedback prompts (e.g., detailed difficulty ratings) to gather richer data.
-4. Once the profile is complete, the user is directed to the dashboard, which displays a prompt to generate their first workout and meal plan.
+5. Once the profile is complete, the user is directed to the dashboard, which displays a prompt to generate their first workout and meal plan.

 ### Flow 1: Plan Workouts
 1. User logs in and opens the dashboard.